 We suggest you look for availability at hotels close to the park’s entrance, as you are then walking distance to the Visitor Centre and shuttle bus.

 Reluctantly we left Zion National Park and made our way along the Zion-Mount Carmel Highway towards our next stop, Bryce Canyon National Park.

+The Zion-Mount Carmel Highway is another spectacular mountain drive.
 We were lucky to spot a group of bighorn sheep and a herd of bison along the way.
-The Zion-Mount Carmel Highway is another spectacular mountain drive.
-It connects to Highway 89 where we made our way to Bryce Canyon.
+The highway connects to Highway 89 where we made our way to Bryce Canyon.

 Bryce Canyon is a small park that can easily be visited in a day and is absolutely worth the detour.
 It has some of the most unusual and interesting sights of all the parks we visited – the hoodoos.

 The hoodoos are pillars of rock that have been shaped by erosion over millions of years.
 There are thousands of them scattered throughout the park and their colours and shapes make for an incredible sight.

 Sunrise and sunset are especially good times to experience the beauty of the valley of the hoodoos.
 The kids had a lot of fun pointing out different shapes in the hoodoos as well as searching out the chipmunks that seemed to be everywhere.